jaxsonp/docker-dash/README.md

 ### Description:

 Returns app resource information in json format, using the `docker stats` commmand.
+In swarm mode, this method uses ssh to get info from the required node, so it may break if there are problems with the network or ssh configuration.

 `FACILITY_ID` - Facility-specific identifier